cwzx/cwds/readme.md

 A non-standard linked list implementation using contiguous arrays.

-The list has the same interface as `std::list` and can be used as a drop-in replacement (up to a few caveats).
+The list is fully-featured with the same interface as `std::list` and can be used as a drop-in replacement (up to a few caveats, see below).

 The source code is in [`include/cw/list.h`](/blob/master/include/cw/list.h).